dieharders/ai-text-server/README.md

 - ✅ Build custom bots from a mix of LLM's, software configs and prompt configs
   <!-- - ❌ Cloud platform (subscription, host your infra with us) -->
   <!-- - ❌ Enterprise service (subscription & paid support, bring your own infra) -->
+- ❌ Chats: Save/Retrieve chat message history
 - ❌ Auto Agents (Assistants)
-- ❌ Chats: Save/Retrieve chat message history
 - ❌ Agent Teams
 - ❌ Multi-Chat
+- ❌ Long-term memory across Agent conversations
+- ❌ UI generation

 ## How It Works

-- Startup and shutdown of the backend services are done via the front-end UI or REST api.
+- Startup and shutdown of the backend services is done via the front-end UI or REST api.

 - The Python/FastAPI server (Obrew api) operates under `localhost:8008`.